 A project plan is the key element of a successful project, serving as a roadmap for its leader and the stakeholders involved.
 It contains three parameters against which the project progress is measured: the scope, the timeline, and the budget.
 It also states under which circumstances changes can occur, in case deviations from the initial plan arise.

 After its completion, stakeholders will review and accept it to get the project starting.
 It is vital thus to get all the parties involved on the same page regards the agreed parameters and their own responsibilities.
-To do this, create a note in Paymo and write down as many things as detailed as possible.
-Then attach it to the project once everybody has approved it.

 2. Create a list of tasks and group them